rmolina/ifc-hlm/ifc_hlm/docs/model254.md

-# `model254.py` – Nonlinear Routing and Variable Infiltration Hillslope-Link Model
+# `model254.py`

-## 1. Name
+## Description
 **`model254.py`**
 Implements the **Nonlinear Routing and Variable Infiltration version of the Hillslope-Link Model (HLM)** as developed at the Iowa Flood Center (IFC).
+- This model is a baseline model with simplified processes
+- This model uses precipitation and evapotranspiration forcings
+- This model does not include snow processes
+- This model does not include tile drainage processes
+- This model includes routing across the river network created by the hillslopes

 ---

-## 2. Purpose / Use Case
+## Purpose / Use Case
 This model extends the baseline HLM by incorporating:

 - **Nonlinear routing:** Channel and hillslope fluxes are modeled with nonlinear storage–discharge relationships.